-On-premise digital signage license costs don’t usually include technical support and maintenance fees.
-These services are usually billed annually but they are essential to the proper functioning of your digital signage network.
-Especially when you run into technical issues or require assistance.
+On-premise digital signage licenses typically do not include technical support and maintenance fees.
+However, these services are essential for the proper functioning of your digital signage network, especially when encountering technical issues or requiring assistance.

 About Navori Labs

 Navori Labs is a Swiss digital signage company focused on software solutions.
-The company offers their QL software in cloud and self-hosted versions to customers worldwide.
-QL features a robust and highly scalable backend server, a unique user-friendly interface, and a powerful media player software.
-The company’s QL cloud-based software can be deployed in minutes.
+The company offers its QL software in the cloud and self-hosted versions to customers worldwide.
+QL features a robust and highly scalable backend server, a unique user-friendly interface, and powerful media player software.
+The company’s cloud-based digital signage can be deployed in minutes.